brohde/your-uni/README.md

+# YourUni sample project

 I chose to build the app using Next.js because React recently removed `create-react-app` from their documentation and now recommend starting boilerplate projects using Next.js.

-This implementation isn't perfect, I would like to standardize my media queri

 ## Running the project locally